GLOBAL SELLING BLOG

 Easy e-commerce exports with Amazon Global Selling

 As an e-commerce exports program, Amazon Global Selling enables Indian sellers and MSMEs to take their products from India to 18 international marketplaces across 200+ countries and territories.
-Without having to set up a physical store or warehouse abroad, Amazon’s simple registration process and hassle-free logistic support helps you reach global customers in a seamless manner.
+Without having to set up a physical store or warehouse abroad, Amazon’s simple registration process and hassle-free logistic support help you reach global customers in a seamless manner.

 Frequently Asked Questions